-When a Michigan resident dies as a result of injuries sustained in a fatal car accident in Michigan, his or her estate is entitled to certain personal insurance protection (PIP) benefits under Michigan’s No-Fault Act.
+When a Michigan resident dies as a result of injuries sustained in a fatal car accident in Michigan, the deceased individual’s estate is entitled to certain personal protection insurance (PIP) benefits under Michigan’s No-Fault Act.
 Understanding the benefits available to the estate can be difficult, and requires diligence by the representative of the estate to ensure that these benefits are collected.

-Survivor’s Loss Benefits for the three-year period following the deceased’s death, including:
+Survivor’s loss benefits for the three-year period following the individual’s death, including:

-- The value of any other activity of the deceased’s that resulted in the production of “tangible things of economic value”; and
+- The value of any other activity of the deceased’s that resulted in the production of “tangible things of economic value”.

 - The same type of replacement services that are compensable in non-death cases.

-Reasonable Funeral and Burial Expenses incurred as a result of the death.
+Reasonable funeral and burial expenses incurred as a result of the death are also permitted.

-The Michigan No-Fault Act places strict time restrictions on when a deceased individual’s dependants can collect no-fault benefits.
-First, the Act requires the dependants of an individual killed in a car accident to provide notice of the deceased’s death to his or her no-fault insurer within one year of the accident.
+Michigan’s No-Fault Act places strict time restrictions on when a deceased individual’s dependents can collect no-fault benefits.
+The dependents of an individual killed in a car accident must provide notice of the deceased’s death to the no-fault insurer within one year of the accident.

-Additionally, the “one year back rule” holds that the dependants of an individual killed in a car accident may only recover no-fault benefits for the one year period immediately preceding the filing of a lawsuit.
-In essence, this rule requires that the dependents of the victim bring suit within one year of the death of the victim.
+Additionally, the so-called “one-year-back rule” says the dependents of an individual killed in a car crash may only recover no-fault benefits for the one-year period immediately preceding the filing of a lawsuit.
+In essence, this rule requires that the dependents of the victim bring a lawsuit within one year of the victim’s death.

-Because of these mandatory time restrictions, any dependent of a loved one killed in a car accident is encouraged to immediately contact an attorney who can work diligently to ensure that they receive the full slate of PIP benefits to which they are entitled.
+Because of these mandatory time restrictions, dependents of loved ones killed in motor vehicle collisions are encouraged to immediately contact a Michigan auto accident attorney, who can ensure they receive the full slate of benefits to which they are entitled.